Q: What shipping carrier do you use?

 Q: How soon after my order is placed do you ship my fish?

-A: Before shipment, we quarantine all fish for at least 24-48 hours.
+A: Before shipment, we quarantine all fish for at least 4 to 7 days.
 During this period, we closely monitor the fish to make sure they are healthy.
 We also do not feed them during this time in order to ‘clean out’ their digestive system.
 This lessens the chance of fish dying in transit due to poor water quality.
 We ship all our fish out every Monday for next day delivery.

 Q: What type of tank preparation do I have to do for the fish that I’ve ordered?